 There is no hard and fast rule – the study period can vary depending on your previous background, how fast you learn, and how much time you can devote to study.
 However, as a general guide, each module/unit is expected to take approximately 140 hours of studying.

-As of 16th November 2011, the IFA became the only UK non-chartered body to achieve full IFAC membership.
+All banks and building societies should accept IFA members for signing off accounts.
+As of the 16th November 2011, the IFA became the only UK non-chartered body to achieve full IFAC membership.
+This has given our members more recognition around the world.

 All members have been assigned a new password due to the online payment facility we have recently started offering.